-- 15. The fact a depositor may have to repay interest if the deposit is withdrawn early does not mean interest received during the course of the deposit is not derived by the depositor.
+- 16. It may appear that the fact a depositor may have to repay interest if the deposit is withdrawn early indicates that interest under a term deposit is only conditionally derived.
+However, the Commissioner's view is that interest under a term deposit is fully derived at the time of receipt or crediting.
 At the time of receipt or crediting of interest, the depositor has earned that interest and it is theirs to deal with as they wish.
-The fact a liability to repay some of that interest may arise later, if certain events occur, does not alter the fact derivation has occurred. - 16.
-Bowcock v CIR (1981) 5 NZTC 61,062 supports this conclusion.
+The fact a liability to repay some of that interest may arise later, if certain events occur, does not alter the fact derivation has occurred. - 17.
+Bowcock v CIR (1981) 5 NZTC 61,062 (HC) supports this conclusion.
 Mr Bowcock was an employee who went on study leave but continued to receive his full salary.
 The terms of the employment bond provided that if he left his employment within four years of the end of his study leave, he would have to repay some of the amount he had received.
-He did leave within that time, so was required to repay salary in respect of two income years.
+He did leave within that time, so was required to repay salary for two income years.
 He tried to deduct these sums from his income tax returns for the two years.

-In the High Court Mr Bowcock claimed he had never derived the amounts because they were contingent receipts not absolute receipts. - 17.
-Vautier J rejected Mr Bowcock's argument.
-He said (at page 61,069):
+In the High Court, Mr Bowcock claimed he had never derived the amounts because they were contingent receipts not absolute receipts.

+18. Vautier J rejected Mr Bowcock's argument.
+He said at 61,069:

-Upon a consideration of the terms of the bond and the course pursued in this case, I am quite unable to come to the conclusion that the moneys which were paid to the objector during the two years in question can be said to have been received by him conditionally in the sense referred to in the judgments in the High Court in [Arthur Murray (NSW) Pty Ltd v FCT (1965) 114 CLR 314].
+Upon a consideration of the terms of the bond and the course pursued in this case, I am quite unable to come to the conclusion that the moneys which were paid to the objector during the two years in question can be said to have been received by him conditionally in the sense referred to in the judgments in the High Court in [Arthur Murray (NSW) Pty Ltd v FCT (1965) 114 CLR 314 (HCA)].
 Those moneys clearly in my view became the absolute property of the objector when they were paid.
 No conditions or stipulations were attached to those payments themselves.
 They were clearly received and accepted as of right.
 Whether or not any liability arose in the future to repay any part of those moneys depended entirely on the course which the objector chose to take.